 Kimberly Espinosa

-Kimberly is a Chicana high school junior at RFK Community Schools, which is located near the heart of Koreatown.
-As a community organizer, she notes that her parents lived experiences have ingrained her solidarity with the working class.
+Kimberly is a Chicana high school junior at RFK Community Schools, near the heart of Koreatown.
+As a community organizer, she notes that her parents' lived experiences have ingrained her solidarity with the working class.

-Kimberly looks forward to majoring in Sociology while focusing her studies and advocacy for Indigenous communities.
-In the meantime, they are learning more about their Indigenous identity through oral history.
+Kimberly looks forward to majoring in sociology, focusing her studies and advocacy on Indigenous communities.
+In the meantime, she is learning more about her Indigenous identity through oral history.

 How Big This Would Become